spymavro/NLP-Greek-Language-Proficiency-Classification/README.md

 **Note**: This repository only includes the code for the SVM model, which I developed.
 Other machine learning models used in this project by my colleagues are not shared here.

-## All Rights Reserved
-This project and all its contents are copyrighted and cannot be copied, modified, or distributed without express permission from the creator.

 ## Contact
 For permissions or inquiries, please contact me at spyros.mauromatis@gmail.com